danielrcollins1/OED-Expanded/monsters.md

 ## Monster Equivalent Hit Dice

-This is a measure of monster threat that can be slotted into monster determination formula (in place of the Hit Die) for a more accurate distribution of challenges.
+This is a measure of monster threat that can be slotted into monster determination formula (in place of the Hit Die) providing a more accurate distribution of challenges.

 |**Monster**            |**EHD**||**Monster**            |**EHD**||**Monster**            |**EHD**|
 |:----------------------|:-----:|---|:----------------------|:-----:|---|:----------------------|:-----:|